EldariaDevelopment/Obsidian-Notes/IMF Advanced Index/Guiding Principles of Knowledge Management.md

 7. Produce Finished Products, when desired
 8. Encourage repetitions - repetitions strengthen memory

-These values are cultivated in the [[IMF START|IMF framework]].
+These values are cultivated in the [[remote-github/IMF Advanced Index/IMF START|IMF framework]].
 Go there after reading the rest here.

 ### Guiding Principles
 1. The more ways you can access a note, the better chance you have of retrieving that note.
 (Accessibility)